joncrain/joncrain.github.io/_posts/2018-12-03-creating-munkireport-modules-partii.md

 ### Views

 There are a number of different types of views, and a module can have as many or as little as you want!
 By default a listing, report, and widget are created by the `addmodule.sh` script.
-(The following list shows generally what they are used for, but the actual file that controls where they are defined is the `provides.php` file.)
+(The following list shows generally what they are used for, but the actual file that controls where they are defined is the `provides.yml` file.)

 * listing - will show up under the Listings heading